FrancescoCioria/Cards-Automation/README.md

 # Cards Automation

-GitHub App to automatically add and move cards in any GitHub Project
+GitHub App to automatically add and move cards in any GitHub Project based on their labels

 ## Automations